Freedom from Shame

 Jesus Christ is the same yesterday, today, and forever.
 Hebrews 13:8 (NLT)

-Therefore, we who follow Christ must believe that our shame has been carried away by Our Lord Jesus Christ and we no longer must bear it.
-Jesus came to liberate his followers from shame.
-To believe and live out anything less is unbelief.
-We must throw off any oppressive weight of shame by faith in Christ’s finished work on the cross.
+Therefore, we who follow Christ are able to know that our shame has been carried away by Our Lord Jesus Christ and we no longer must bear it.

-We should make it our aim to honor and glorify God by putting our full trust in him and his promises and by boldly declaring the Gospel and name of Christ without fear of any shame the world may attempt to thrust upon us for doing that.
+We can throw off any oppressive weight of shame by faith in Christ’s finished work on the cross and can so honor the One who was shamed for our sake.
+We can make it our aim to honor and glorify God by putting our full trust in him and his promises and by boldly declaring the Gospel and name of Christ without fear of any shame the world may attempt to thrust upon us for doing that.
 If we are proud of our Lord, he will return the favor at the Last Judgment.

 Everyone who acknowledges me publicly here on earth, I will also acknowledge before my Father in heaven.
 33 But everyone who denies me here on earth, I will also deny before my Father in heaven.
 Matthew 10:32-33 (NLT)